 Mexicans, as a rule, are very sensitive to family traditions.
 Food for the wedding is prepared by all beautiful Mexican women, Mexican women, for marriage using special recipes for special occasions, which are stored and inherited.

 The wedding ceremony can be limited only to the Catholic Mass and may include Aztec rituals.
 As in other countries of the world, many children are present at weddings.
-One of the pretty Mexican singles girls will be “Madrina de Rameau”, who presents a special bouquet of flowers for the Virgin Mary.
+One of the pretty Mexican singles girls will be “Madrina de Rameau”, who presents a special bouquet for the Virgin Mary.
 This is a Catholic tradition of love.

 At a Mexican wedding, 13 coins are often used, which must be divided between husband and Mexican wife finder or Mexican mail order wives.
 This is an old Roman custom.
 It symbolizes the trust of the groom and his devotion to the Mexican bride for sale.
 Coins are often stored in decorative boxes and are inherited.